India–Pakistan naval war of 1971: Pakistani Navy in East Pakistan

-The Eastern Command was established in 1969 and Rear-Admiral Mohammad Shariff (later four-star Admiral) was made naval commander in that region.
-Admiral Shariff administratively ran the Navy, and was credited for leading the administrative operations.
-Under his command, SSG(N), Pakistan Marines and SEAL teams were established, running both covert and overt operations in the Eastern Command and were assumed command by Commander David R. Felix.

-The Pakistan Naval Forces had inadequate ships to challenge the Indian Navy on both fronts, and the PAF was unable to protect these ships from the Indian Air Force and Indian Naval Air Arm.
-Furthermore, Chief of Naval Staff of Pakistan Navy, Vice-Admiral Muzaffar Hassan, had ordered the navy to deploy all naval power on the Western Front.
-Most of the Pakistan Navy's combatant vessels were deployed in West Pakistan and only one destroyer, PNS Sylhet, was assigned in East Pakistan, on the personal request of Admiral Shariff.

 Locations of Pakistan Navy's Combatant forces in December 1971 in and around East Pakistan.
 Some unit locations are not shown.
 Map not to exact scale.

-During the conflict, East Pakistan's naval ports were left defenceless as the Eastern Command of Pakistan had decided to fight the war without the navy.
+The Eastern Command was established in 1969 and Rear-Admiral Mohammad Shariff (later four-star Admiral) was made naval commander in that region.
+Admiral Shariff administratively ran the Navy, and was credited for leading the administrative operations.
+Under his command, SSG(N), Pakistan Marines and SEAL teams were established, running both covert and overt operations in the Eastern Command and were assumed command by Commander David R. Felix.During the conflict, East Pakistan's naval ports were left defenceless as the Eastern Command of Pakistan had decided to fight the war without the navy.
 Faced with overwhelming opposition, the navy planned to remain in the ports when war broke out.

+The Pakistan Naval Forces had inadequate ships to challenge the Indian Navy on both fronts, and the Pakistan Air Force (PAF) was unable to protect these ships from the Indian Air Force (IAF) and Indian Naval Air Arm.
+Furthermore, Chief of Naval Staff of Pakistan Navy, Vice-Admiral Muzaffar Hassan, had ordered the navy to deploy all naval power on the Western Front.
+Most of the Pakistan Navy's combatant vessels were deployed in West Pakistan and only one destroyer, PNS Sylhet, was assigned in East Pakistan, on the personal request of Admiral Shariff. faced with a hopeless task against overwhelming odds, the Navy planned to remain in port when war broke out.

 In the eastern wing, the Pakistan Navy heavily depended on her gun boat squadron.
 The Pakistan's Eastern Naval Command was in direct command of Flag Officer Commanding (FOC) Rear-Admiral Mohammad Shariff who also served as the right-hand of Lieutenant-General Niazi.
-The Pakistan Navy had 4 gun boats (PNS Jessore, Rajshahi, Comilla, and Sylhet).
-The boats were capable of attaining maximum speed of 20 knots (37 km/h), were crewed by 29 sailors.
-Known as Pakistan Navy's brown water navy, the gun boats were equipped with various weapons, including heavy machine guns.
-The boats were adequate for patrolling and anti-insurgency operations but they were hopelessly out of place in conventional warfare.
+The Pakistan Navy had four gunboats (PNS Jessore, Rajshahi, Comilla, and Sylhet).
+All were 345 ton vessels, capable of attaining a maximum speed of 20 knots, crewed by 29 sailors, and fitted with 40/60 mm. cannons and machine guns.One additional patrol boat (PNS Balaghat) and 17 armed boats (armed with 12.7mm./20mm. guns and/or .50 or .303 Browning machine guns) were also employed, in addition to numerous civilian-owned boats requisitioned and armed with various weapons by Pakistani forces, were also part of the Pakistani naval contingent.